Models 154A & 154 (Discontinued)

 Peace of mind protection during equipment failures

-The 154 and 154A transfer up to 8 system phones to CO trunks when the power or phone system fails.
-All connections are isolated from the phone system in Bypass mode.
-You may install multiple units to handle more than 8 trunks.
-The 154 requires a 48V power supply.
-The 154A requires a 24V power supply (optionally included).
+Both “154” Bypass products transfer up to 8 system phones to CO trunks when the power or phone system fails.
+All connections are isolated from the phone system while in Bypass mode.
+Multiple units can be ‘ganged’ together to support more than 8 trunks.

 Don’t be fooled by Uninterrupted Power Supplies (UPS).
 They only protect against power outages.
-The 154 provides full protection against system equipment failures as well as power outages.
+The Dees Bypass units provide full protection against system equipment failures as well as power outages.

 Every successful organization thrives on efficient communication links with clients and suppliers.
 If you fall into this category, you cannot miss a call.
 It could be a customer calling with an order or a supplier calling with a delivery date.
 Communications by telephone lines, whether voice or data, are crucial to a business’s success.
 That’s why power failure can hurt your company.

-When the power goes out, your communications link with the rest of the world is severed unless you have the Model 154 Powerfail Bypass unit installed in your facility.
+When the power goes out, your communications link with the rest of the world is severed unless you have the Dees Powerfail Bypass unit installed in your facility.
 It’s the obvious solution for every business and organization.
 When the power goes out, or you have a major alarm, you will continue to receive calls and business goes on as usual.
-You can even control auxiliary equipment using the Model 154 such as an auto-dialer to inform another branch or customer that your power is down.
+You can even control auxiliary equipment using the Dees Bypass unit, such as an auto-dialer to inform another branch or customer that your power is down.

-If your application doesn’t use the Transfer function, no power supply is required.
+If your application doesn’t need the Transfer function, no power supply is required.

 - Automatic ground start